tetratelabs/wazero/README.md

 # Gasm

 A minimal implementation of Wasm Virtual machine purely written in Go.
+The VM passes all the [Wasm Spec test suites](https://github.com/WebAssembly/spec/tree/master/test/core) and is fully compatible Wasm v1.0 Specification.

 The VM can be embedded in your Go program without any dependency like cgo, and enables Gophers to write Wasm host environments easily.

-The implementation is quite straightforward and I hope this code would be a good starting point for novices to learn Wasm spec.

 ## Example